 When I was a senior in high school, there wasn’t just about anything I wanted to say that I didn’t think could be said better in a Bob Dylan song.
 Even the stuff I knew was sappy like Lay Down Your Weary Tune or on-the-nose like My Back Pages seemed to strike a ringing truthful sappy chord.
 Me and all of my friends were the “little boy lost” in Visions of Johanna who took themselves too seriously.
-Grayson Taylor was A Big Girl Now; Elizabeth Kellogg was the Girl From the North Country; if someone saw Kendall Genre, I wanted them to “say hello for me”; Laurie Conway would “never know the hurt I’d suffered, nor the pain I’d rise above; and I would never know the same about her, her holiness, or her kind of love.
+Grayson Taylor was A Big Girl Now; Elizabeth Kellogg was the Girl From the North Country; if someone saw Kendall Genre, I wanted them to “say hello for me”; there was always one girl or another who would “never know the hurt I’d suffered, nor the pain I’d rise above; and I would never know the same about her, her holiness, or her kind of love.
 And it made me feel so sorry.”

 While Dylan’s voice is certainly an acquired taste, (which some, admittedly, never acquire), and his music for the most part lacks virtuoso instrumentation (Jimi Hendrix) or collaboration (Dave Matthews Band), verses from songs like It’s Alright Ma, Chimes of Freedom and Gates of Eden have lyrics which are themselves the stuff of great poems or songs.
 Only A Pawn in Their Game remains one of the most poignant pieces of social and political commentary.
 When the Ship Comes In was a perfect anthem for the litigation against Big Tobacco.
 And I am frequently trying to remind myself to “wish no harm, nor put fault, on anyone who lives in a vault; but it’s alright ma, if I can’t please him.”